 - If Alabama Rot has been reported near you, avoid walking your dog in muddy woodland areas.

 - Washing any mud off your dog after a walk might help, although this hasn’t been proven.
 It won’t harm your dog and might help keep your mind at ease if you’re worried about the disease.

-- Check your dog after every walk for signs of redness or sores, especially on their paws, legs and face.
+- Check your dog regularly for signs of redness or sores, especially on their paws, legs and face.